Read Smith’s plans for the fall 2021 semester.

 Joint BA+MA Program in Geneva

 Participating Smith students will spend the fall semester of their senior year in Geneva at the Graduate Institute.
-They will return to Smith for their final semester and for graduation, and then go back to Geneva for a fifth year of study to complete their master’s degree.
+They return to Smith for their final semester and for graduation, and then go back to Geneva for a fifth year of study to complete their master’s degree.

 For additional details on this program, please contact Howard Gold, professor of government.